pixelpassion/drf-saas-starter/docs/apps.rst

 Handling for multi-tenancy.
 It takes care, that a user belongs to one or many tenants.

 * A registration for users within a tenant
-* The possiblity for invites by a tenant
+* The possibility for invites by a tenant
 * Tenant Middleware for accessing tenant resources

-For more information read :doc:`users`:
+For more information read :doc:`users`.

 Mails